JDuggal760/MASCALOGICS-Automatic-Reddit-text-to-Video-Generator-and-youtube-uploader/README.md

 1- Just download this repo to your destop.Extract it and then open cmd and type cd {location of the folder}
 2- **pip install -r requirements.txt**                                                                                                                                               4
 3- Open links.txt and place the links of subreddit.
-To create video of multiple links seperate links with comas.1 video per line in file no matter how much u place links in single line.it will create single video
+To create video of multiple links seperate links with comas.
+1 video per line in file no matter how much u place links in single line.it will create single video

       video1 =url1,url2,url3 all three for single video